gvcallen/parax/README.md

 ## Example 2: Optimizing a Model using Optimistix

 In this example, we define a damped pendulum model using `equinox.Module`.
-We set the first parameter is unconstrained, the second as only positive with a scale of "mm", and the third is a fixed variable.
+We set the first parameter as unconstrained, the second as only positive with a scale of "mm", and the third as a fixed variable.

 ```python
 import jax